 CSPA 5100 - Mediation Theory and Practice

 This course examines theories, methods, and techniques of mediation.
 Students will have the opportunity to demonstrate their knowledge of mediation skills.
 Prerequisite: CSPA 5040.
+Offered fall and winter.

 CSPA 5200 - Research Design and Program Evaluation